ggradnig/ngrx-run/README.md

 The library is fully downwards-compatible with existing NgRx implementations.
 After configuring the module, your code will work like before, and you won't notice any breaking changes.
-Now, you can add effects or migrate existing effects one by one and switch to `ngrx-reducer-effects` gracefully.
+Now, you can add effects or migrate existing effects one by one and switch to `ngrx-run` gracefully.

 After you've added `EffectStoreModule`, a runtime is attached to your application that handles all effects that are returned by reducers.
 Effects are run **right after** the new state was internally set in the store.